-5] Health
+Health

-In Lebanon, there are 27 UNRWA healthcare facilities in Palestinian camps with 299 staff serving 150,000 patients per annum (UNRWA, 2023b: 7).
-In Ein el-Hilweh, the largest Palestinian camp in Lebanon (population 50,000) each health centre receives 600-800 patients per day.
-The share of Palestinian households suffering deprivation in Lebanon as a result of healthcare increased from 9 per cent in 2019 to 33 per cent in 2021 (ESCWA, 2021: 4).
+In Lebanon, there are 27 UNRWA healthcare facilities in Palestinian camps with 299 staff serving 150,000 patients per annum.
+In Ein el-Hilweh, the largest Palestinian camp in Lebanon (population 85,000) each health centre receives 600-800 patients per day.
+The share of Palestinian households suffering deprivation in Lebanon as a result of healthcare increased from 9 per cent in 2019 to 33 per cent in 2021.
 As 55 per cent of the Palestinian population is not covered by health insurance, it will be unduly impacted by the removal of government subsidies on drugs.
 This problem is compounded by the collapse of the Lebanese pound which further inflates the cost of medical drugs and, as Palestinians are not naturalised, they are ineligible for state-provided social services, including healthcare.

-Fifty-five per cent of Palestinian refugees access UNRWA's primary health services that include: outpatient consultations, health screening, laboratory testing, ante- and post-natal care, dental treatment and specialist consultations (UNRWA, n.d. c).
+Fifty-five per cent of Palestinian refugees access UNRWA's primary health services that include: outpatient consultations, health screening, laboratory testing, ante- and post-natal care, dental treatment and specialist consultations.
 Each health facility has a full complement of family health teams (doctors, nurses, pharmacists and health clerks), in addition to midwives and laboratory technicians.
-The most common health conditions among Palestinian refugees are noncommunicable diseases (NCDs) including cancers, chronic diseases including hypertension, chronic pulmonary diseases (including asthma), diabetes and cardiovascular disease (Chaaban et al., 2016: 192).
-A UNICEF report found that over 40 per cent of all women and children in Lebanon (refugees and Lebanese nationals) are affected by anaemia, an iron deficiency caused by food and nutritional insecurity which can impact the cognitive development of future generations (UNICEF, 2022: 3).
-UNRWA subsidises treatment for more serious conditions such as cancer or heart surgery requiring hospitalisation but this will also require a contribution of around 50 per cent from the family of the The social and economic determinants of these health problems include high refugee. unemployment, lack of clean water and sanitation, food poverty, the stressful physical environment of the camps and unhygienic and poorly maintained homes.
+The most common health conditions among Palestinian refugees are non-communicable diseases (NCDs) including cancers, chronic diseases including hypertension, chronic pulmonary diseases (including asthma), diabetes and cardiovascular disease.
+A UNICEF report found that over 40 per cent of all women and children in Lebanon (refugees and Lebanese nationals) are affected by anaemia, an iron deficiency caused by food and nutritional insecurity which can impact the cognitive development of future generations.
+UNRWA subsidises treatment for more serious conditions such as cancer or heart surgery requiring hospitalisation but this will also require a contribution of around 50 per cent from the family of the refugee.
+The social and economic determinants of these health problems include high unemployment, lack of clean water and sanitation, food poverty, the stressful physical environment of the camps and unhygienic and poorly maintained homes.